Have you witnessed a code of conduct violation? Whether an incident occurred on or off campus, the university has an obligation to respond.

 - you will be unable to register for classes or make changes to your schedule.

 - a new meeting will automatically be scheduled for you.

 If you again do not attend, a decision will be made without you present, based on the information available.
 You will receive a letter via your university email outlining the decision.

-If you are found responsible for violating university conduct policies, you will be assigned sanctions.
+If you are found responsible for violating university conduct policies, you will be assigned outcomes or sanctions.
 Possible sanctions include:

-- Educational actions (including classes, papers and interviews)
+- Educational actions (including classes, online education modules and essays)

 - Restitution or fines

 If You Disagree with the Administrative Conference Resolution

 You may ask for a hearing with the Carolina Judicial Council if you wish to contest the findings of your initial hearing or if you believe you would be more fairly heard by a panel of your peers.